 Prior to draining the broken pipe, grab a bucket to place underneath it to protect your cabinet and flooring.
 Once the water is sufficiently removed from the cracked line, grab a towel to dry the exterior of the pipe.
 This will help the adhesive putty stick to the pipe beneath your kitchen or bathroom sink.

 Tips & Insights: How to Fix a Toilet That Keeps Running

 Apply the Adhesive Putty to Stop the Leaking Pipe

 Next, grab a sufficient amount of putty to cover the exposed crack to fix the leaking pipe.
 Prior to applying the putty to the pipe, use your hands to press, stretch, and fold the putty to ensure it is flexible enough to stick to the damaged pipe.
 With moderate force, apply the adhesive putty to the leaking pipe.

 Activate the Water Supply & Test the Sink

 Once the putty has been applied to the pipe, wait a couple of minutes prior to activating the water supply in your home.
 After the water has been activated, try using the kitchen or bathroom sink to confirm the leaking pipe is fixed.
 It’s important to remember that this is only a temporary solution to stop the pipe from leaking.
-To prevent a leak in the future, you should call a licensed plumber to perform a pipe replacement or repair.
+To prevent a leak in the future, you should call an emergency plumber in St. Augustine, FL or another location to perform a pipe replacement or repair.